What is a Prenuptial Agreement?

 When thinking about entering into a postnuptial or prenuptial agreement it is important that both parties seek legal advice from an experienced family law solicitor.
 Our family law team have many years of experience in this field, and our Law Society Family Law Panel Accreditation demonstrates our expertise in all aspects of family law, including advising on and writing prenuptial and postnuptial agreements.

-One of our experienced and accredited prenuptial agreement solicitors will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+One of our experienced and accredited prenuptial agreement solicitors will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

-Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let one of our experienced prenuptial agreement solicitors explain your legal rights and options.
+Call 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange an initial consultation and let one of our experienced prenuptial agreement solicitors explain your legal rights and options.